OP-TED/ted-rdf-docs/README.md

 # TED SWS Documentation

-This repository is used for authoring the documentation of the TED Semantic Web Services (SWS).
+This repository is used for authoring the documentation of the TED Open Data Web Services (SWS).

-To read the TED SWS documentation please visit: https://docs.ted.europa.eu/
+To read the TED Open Data Web Services documentation please visit: https://docs.ted.europa.eu/

 # Contributing
 You are more than welcome to help expand and mature this project.